jerryfishzz/react-16.8/README.md

 # Handy Test

-Write down your study points then review them as a test.
-Never worry about that you will forget them.
+A multi-choice self-test app.
+Write down your study notes then review them.
+Don't worry about you will forget.

 ## Installation